valefimoff11/fxservices2/docs/R.md

 HOW TO THINK AND GO ABOUT PROGRAM DESIGN, DEVELOPMENT AND TESTING AND THE OVERALL PROJECT ENVIRONMENT AROUND THAT

+use this during both:
+a) New Software System Design and Development and
+b) as a Structured Checklist what areas to look for and reverse engineer from existing solution to Map Out how it was designed and developed

 ---------------------------------------------------------------------------------------------------------------------

 The Data in the Program/System / Data Structures, Define and Organizw/Structure the Data in thge Program /  the Data the Program operates upon: